LABMP 590: Technology and the Future of Medicine

 The course is taught in a highly innovative way by a distinguished group of faculty coming from a variety of different disciplines and backgrounds, representing the best and the brightest from across the campus.
 Lectures and discussion in the course are captured in broadcast quality video http://www.youtube.com/user/KimSolez .
 The course is heavy on philosophy, ethics, and the description of likely future scenarios.
 Existential risks and doomsday scenarios are discussed as well as possible utopian outcomes.
 The course is broadly conceptual.
 It discusses nanotechnology, biotechnology, genomics, and artificial intelligence and their impact on medicine now and in the future but it is not a course about practical aspects of new laboratory techniques to be used at the research bench.
 In the latter portion of the course there is a detailed exploration of regenerative medicine/tissue engineering and stem cell generated organs as a solution to end stage organ failure.

 Each 90-minute class period on Tuesdays and Thursdays will be divided up into 60- minute lecture, and 20-minute whole class discussion.
 Each student will take on a special project of their own with guidance by the faculty and present the results of that special project in the latter portion of the course.
 To avoid consuming regular class time with student presentations, the presentations are mostly given in special student presentation evenings scheduled at a time convenient for the students and mixed with food, entertainment, and social events.
-One such evening is scheduled approximately midway in the semester so students who wish to give their presentation early can do so.
+One such evening is scheduled approximately midway in the semester so students who wish can give their presentation early.

 Course Evaluation and Deadlines

-Students will be evaluated on their presentation on their chosen project in the course (30%) (live or as video), a paper on that project (40%), a multiple choice and short answer mid-term examination on the basics of the subject matter in the course given on February 28th covering material through February 16 th plus the last 8 minutes of Dr. Jonathan White’s TEDx talk https://www.youtube.com/watch?v=TRbErYIUvS4 (20%) and class participation (10%).
-Students should pick a mentor and a final paper topic by November 9th and inform Dr. Solez at email@example.com .
-The paper is due November 28th and should be 3,000 to 4,000 words excluding references (10-13 pages).
+Students will be evaluated on their presentation on their chosen project in the course (30%) (live or as video), a paper on that project (40%), a multiple choice and short answer mid-term examination on the basics of the subject matter in the course given around the seventh week of the course (20%) and class participation (10%).
+Students should pick a mentor and a final paper topic by November 5th and inform Dr. Solez at email@example.com .
+The paper is due November 26th and should be 3,000 to 4,000 words excluding references (10-13 pages).
 The final paper and presentation must be on a subject directly related to one of the main themes of the course such as exponential change, the technological Singularity, artificial intelligence, nanotechnology, genomics, replacement of human labor by machines, existential risk, and medical ethics of the future.
 A topic that is simply technology and medicine, and does not have futuristic orientation, does not meet course requirements.
+The midterm examination will cover the material presented up until October 13th plus this TEDex lecture from Jonathan White from 6 minutes and 40 seconds onwards https://www.youtube.com/watch?v=TRbErYIUvS4

 Evaluation Grading in General: